jjcapellan/phaser3-flex/README.md

 # Phaser3 Flex
-This small library implements some CSS Flexbox features in JavaScript for use in Phaser.
+This small library implements some CSS Flexbox features in JavaScript for use in Phaser 3.
-The "Flex" class object is a container inspired by the CSS Flexbox system, which facilitates the placement and alignment of objects (very useful for creating the GUI of our game).
+The "Flex" object is a container inspired by the CSS Flexbox system, which facilitates the placement and alignment of objects (very useful for creating the GUI of our game).
+**Important**: Still in early development phase.

 ## Main features:
 * 4 types of alignment regarding the cross-axis (*alignItems*): flexStart, center, flexEnd, stretch (only applicable to other flex objects).